At the Chicago Waldorf School, art classes are not an elective.

 Although it has a special place in Waldorf

-Schools, the slant line technique is not the only approach to drawing that's taught Ninth Graders in the Waldorf School
+Schools, the slant line technique is not the only approach to drawing that's taught

 may be required to copy Albrecht Durers, Melancolia& I. "This engraving seems to mirror the conflict in young people in puberty and also reflects their striving to overcome